 16 November 2022

-The use of the automated entry system (autogate) at the Kuala Lumpur International Airport (KLIA) is open to foreigners who hold a long-term visit pass effective Tuesday (Nov 15).
+The use of the automated entry system (autogate system) at the Kuala Lumpur International Airport (KLIA) is open to foreigners who hold a long-term visit pass effective Tuesday (Nov 15).

 Immigration director-general Datuk Seri Khairul Dzaimee Daud, who announced this, said the expansion of the facility to international arrivals, which was previously limited to Malaysians, is expected to ease congestion at KLIA.

 According to him, long-term pass holders are now allowed to use the autogate, including those who work and study in Malaysia, expatriates and participants in Malaysia My Second Home (MM2H) programme.